rozek/hello_world-thing/README.md

 > Nota bene: in contrast to the "things" provided by the "Modular Things" project itself, this one has been developed for a [Pimoroni Tiny2040](https://shop.pimoroni.com/products/tiny-2040) board (which I had on my desk) and a [Waveshare RP2040-Zero](https://www.waveshare.com/wiki/RP2040-Zero) (which seems to be the cheapest of all small RP2040 boards).
 Since it uses the built-in RGB LEDs of that board, you may have to adjust the LED output commands in the Arduino "Firmware" shown below in order to make a thing for a different board.

 > Strange: according to the [docs](https://files.waveshare.com/upload/5/58/RP2040-Zero.zip), the built-in WS2812 LED of a Waveshare RP2040-Zero should have a GRB byte order - however, I seem to have an official board (with logo and from a trusted seller) that uses an RGB order.
 My codes will still use the official GRB order, but some of the boards out there will thus show colors that differ from the expectation.
-However, this affects the built-in LED only, everything else should work as expected.
+However, this affects the built-in LED only, and everything else should work as expected.

 ## Installation and Usage ##